-The findings on the positive effect of being customer-centric on the profitability of beverage manufacturing firms in Southeast Nigeria ($\beta = 0.685$; p < 0.05) aligns with several previous research findings.
+The findings on the positive effect of being customer-centric on the profitability of beverage manufacturing firms in Southeast Nigeria (β = 0.685; p < 0.05) aligns with several previous research findings.
 Hamilton-Ibama and Owuso (2022) revealed a robust positive relationship between effective pricing strategies and customer loyalty, emphasizing the role of customer-focused pricing decisions.
 Wanjiku and Muli (2022) investigation highlighted the positive impacts of supplier relationship management on the performance of food and beverage manufacturing firms, emphasizing the importance of collaboration with external partners.
 Ogonu and Ihunwo (2022) established a significant positive relationship between price fairness and customer loyalty, underscoring the importance of fair pricing practices in cultivating customer loyalty.
 The study by Ugwu, Eneh, and Orga (2023) emphasized the positive effects of corporate culture components on profitability, suggesting that a customer-centric corporate culture contributes to revenue increase and reduced expenses.
-Furthermore, Hanmaikyur et al. (2023) found positive and significant effects of customer intelligence, marketing intelligence, competitor intelligence in enhancing the competitive stance of firms in the industry.
+Furthermore, Hanmaikyur et al. (2023) found positive and significant effects of customer intelligence, marketing intelligence, competitor intelligence, and product intelligence on competitiveness, highlighting the critical role of competitive intelligence in enhancing the competitive stance of firms in the industry.
 Collectively, these findings underscore the interrelated ways in which customer-centric approaches contribute to the overall success and profitability of food and beverage manufacturing firms.

-4.2.2 Continuous Improvement Process and Customers Repurchase Behavior
+Continuous Improvement Process and Customers Repurchase Behavior